BINGE WORTHY SHOWS

 You could always do a full-on spaghetti dinner for this.
 Don’t forget the garlic bread!

-salty – garlic knots and marina sauce, deviled eggs, tortilla chips and salsa
+salty – garlic knots and marina dipping sauce, deviled eggs, tortilla chips and salsa

-Second, British born Benedict Cumberbatch portrays the flawed sleuth with just the right amount of animosity a complex role such as this would take, he’s not exactly likeable, but you’re definitely on his side.
-The storylines are quite true to their originals, for those Conan Doyle fans concerned about the authenticity, and the shows are well done in terms of filming, supporting cast, and dialog.
+Second, British born Benedict Cumberbatch portrays the flawed sleuth with just the right amount of animosity a complex role such as this would take.
+He’s not exactly likable, but you’re definitely on his side.
+For Conan Doyle fans concerned about the authenticity, the story lines are true to their originals, and the shows are well done in terms of filming, supporting cast, and dialog.

-The show to date consists of four seasons of three hour and a half episodes, each, with one additional “special” episode.
-It began airing in 2010 and is still in production.
-You can get a new copy of the complete series on eBay here, or search for ‘Sherlock Benedict Cumberbatch DVD complete series’ and it should pull up several options for you.
+To date, this series consists of four seasons of three one and a half hour episodes, each, with one additional “special” episode.
+It began airing in 2010 and a fifth season is still a possibility, with nothing confirmed.
+You can get a new copy of the complete series on eBay by searching for ‘Sherlock Benedict Cumberbatch DVD complete series’ and it should pull up several options for you.
 You can watch all of the episodes on Netflix or you can get the DVDs on Amazon individually by season, although they don’t sell a copy of the complete collection on DVD for play in the US or Canada.
 (Please note: Amazon does have the complete collection on DVD but only in formats for Zone 2 (UK and other parts of Europe) and Zone 4 (Australia).
 If you’d like to go ahead and buy the DVDs through Amazon, here are links for you:

 includes: A Study in Pink (episode 1)